Francesco Modesto: Coaching career

-Modesto started his coaching career in 2017 as a youth coach for Rende, then being promoted as head coach for the club's 2018–19 Serie C season, where he guided the small Calabrian club to a historic participation to the promotion playoffs.
+Modesto started his coaching career in 2017 as a youth coach for Rende, then being promoted as head coach for the club's 2018–19 Serie C season, where he guided the small Calabrian club to a historic participation in the promotion playoffs.

-He left Rende in June 2019 to become Cesena's new manager, again in Serie C. He was dismissed by Cesena on 27 January 2020, following one draw and three losses in four games prior to that.
+He left Rende in June 2019 to become Cesena's new manager, again in Serie C. Cesena dismissed him on 27 January 2020, following one draw and three losses in four games before that.

 On 17 August 2020, he was hired by Serie C club Pro Vercelli.
 He guided Pro Vercelli to third place in the Group A, then competing in the promotion playoffs.

 On 9 June 2021, Modesto was announced as the new head coach of his hometown club Crotone in the Serie B league.
 He was dismissed on 29 October 2021 following a negative start to the 2021–22 Serie B season, leaving Crotone deep in relegation zone after ten games.
-He returned to Crotone on 10 December 2021, after the team only gained 1 point in 7 games under his replacement, Pasquale Marino.
+He returned to Crotone on 10 December 2021, after the team only gained one point in seven games under his replacement, Pasquale Marino.
 He was dismissed from his job once again on 29 May 2022, after having failed to save Crotone from relegation to Serie C.

 On 8 November 2022, Modesto was hired as the new head coach of Serie C club Vicenza.
-On 16 March 2023 he was dismissed, after failing to improve the team results.
+On 16 March 2023, he was dismissed, after failing to improve the team results.

+On 6 August 2023, Modesto was announced as the inaugural head coach of Atalanta Under-23 after the club was admitted to join Serie C. He departed by the end of the 2024–25 season, after guiding Atalanta Under-23 to two consecutive promotion playoff qualifications.

 Personal life

-Francesco Modesto had a son Michelangelo Modesto born in 2017.
+Francesco Modesto had a son, Michelangelo Modesto, born in 2017.